percona/pxc-docs/docs/configure.md

-# Configuring Nodes for Write-Set Replication
+# Configure nodes for write-set replication

 After installing Percona XtraDB Cluster on each node, you need to configure the cluster.
 In this section, we will demonstrate how to configure a three node cluster: